 Duke University requires applicants to the Visiting International Student Program to complete a preliminary visa application.
 The Duke Global Education Office for Undergraduates will facilitate access to Duke's visa application for qualified applicants.
 Once a student is accepted and committed to Duke's Undergraduate Visiting International Student Program, Duke's Visa Services Office will provide the student with proper documentation to obtain a student visa for study at Duke.

-To obtain a visa for study in the United States, a foreign national must furnish his country's United States consulate with proof of his/her ability to meet his/her educational expenses.
+To obtain a visa for study in the United States, a foreign national must furnish their country's United States consulate with proof of their ability to meet educational expenses.
 The foreign national should not plan to work in the United States since one's ability to pay must be based upon resources available at the time of application.
 A certificate of eligibility (I-20 or DS-2019) for a visa application will be issued only to foreign nationals who have been accepted, paid reservation fees, and provided sufficient financial documentation.

 The VIS program is fully administered by Duke University's Global Education Office for Undergraduates (GEO), including the application and admissions process.

 For questions about admissions, finances, housing, logistics, etc., please contact Valerie Cullen, VIS Program Coordinator.
 For questions related to academics, please contact the VIS Program Academic Dean.